Old Bridge (CDP), New Jersey: Geography

 The Old Bridge CDP is in eastern Middlesex County, covering the central and western parts of Old Bridge Township.
 The CDP is bordered to the northeast by Brownville (also within Old Bridge Township) and to the west by Spotswood in East Brunswick.
 The far southeast edge of the CDP follows the Monmouth County line.

 U.S. Route 9 crosses the eastern part of the community, leading north 6 mi to South Amboy and south 10 mi to Freehold.
 New Jersey Route 18 passes through the western side of Old Bridge, connecting northwest 9 mi to New Brunswick, the Middlesex county seat, and southeast 19 mi to the Garden State Parkway in Tinton Falls.

 According to the U.S. Census Bureau, the Old Bridge CDP has a total area of 8.07 sqmi, including 7.87 sqmi of land and 0.20 sqmi of water (2.44%).
 The CDP is bordered to the west by Duhernal Lake and the South River, and the entire community drains westward to the river, mainly via Iresick Brook (in the western part of the CDP) and Deep Run (running through the center).
 Via the South River, Old Bridge is within the Raritan River watershed.

 Demographics

+Old Bridge first appeared as an unincorporated community in the 1970 U.S. census; and then was listed as a census designated place in the 1980 U.S. census.